Myers Park Underpass

 Partnering with mana whenua

-Through a mana whenua forum, Graham Tipene (Ngāti Whātua Ōrākei, Ngāti Hine, Ngāti Kahu, Ngāti Manu, Ngāti Haua) and his team of talented mana whenua creatives were invited to develop an artwork which would be an expression of te ao Māori, encouraging deeper understanding of cultural context, environment, and place.
+Through a mana whenua forum, Graham Tipene (Ngāti Whātua Ōrākei, Ngāti Hine, Ngāti Kahu, Ngāti Manu, Ngāti Haua) and his team of talented mana whenua creatives were invited to develop an artwork which would be an expression of te ao Māori, encouraging a deeper understanding of cultural context, environment, and place.

-Tessa Harris (Ngāi Tai Ki Tāmaki) has also contributed through the development of pātiki (flounder) patterning work for the new enhanced staircase reconnecting Mayoral Drive and Queen Street with the park.
+Tessa Harris (Ngāi Tai Ki Tāmaki) also contributed through the development of pātiki (flounder) patterning work for the new enhanced staircase reconnecting Mayoral Drive and Queen Street with the park.
 Pātiki once thrived in the nearby tidal area.

 Graham Tipene and Tessa Harris